Skip to main content

 After completing their education, aspiring nurses in Texas must apply to the Texas Board of Nursing to take the National Council Licensure Examination for RNs (NCLEX-RN) and pass the exam.
 Once you pass this exam, you are considered a licensed RN, and you must renew your license periodically.

-Baylor University offers students an exceptional education.
-Boasting nearly 96% first-time pass rates for the NCLEX, Baylor prepares nurses who receive job offers at graduation 90% of the time.
-See what Baylor’s ABSN can offer you.
+• Baylor University is internationally recognized for its commitment to student success, leadership and service.
+Boasting nearly 96% first-time pass rates for the NCLEX-RN and built-in NCLEX preparation, Baylor prepares nurses who receive job offers at graduation 90% of the time.